csdurfee/csdurfee.github.io/content/le-simulation.md

 The Jensen-Shannon distance results were extremely similar to entropy.
 It agreed exactly with the entropy on 73 of the top 100 players.
 The average z score for those players was 1.16, versus 1.15 for entropy.
 So, in aggregate, both were better than my homegrown metric at identifying unstreaky players.

 This graph shows the shape of the 10 players most similar to LeBron.
-They all have the same downward trend
+They all have the same downward trend.

 ![most-similar-last5](/img/most-similar-last5.png)